-Why doesn’t the Catholic Church recognize the King James version of the Bible?
+Question: Why doesn’t the Catholic Church recognize the King James version of the Bible?
 I heard that one was the most accurate.

-Today, a visit to the Bible section of any major bookstore can result in a head-spinning experience!
+You might notice that in bookstores, there are sections for Catholic Bibles and Protestant Bibles.
 Why are there so many translations?
-First and foremost, the obvious reason that we have translations is because the Bible was not written in English!
-It was written in Hebrew (OT) or Greek (NT) and no original manuscripts exist: what we have are manuscripts that are copies of the originals and, unfortunately, these copies often contain variations.
-That makes translating accurately into any language (an already difficult task), even more complex.
-Some translations aim for a literal translation while others aim to either find a contemporary equivalence while still other translations attempt to paraphrase.
+First and foremost, the obvious reason that we have translations is that the Bible wasn’t written in English!
+It was written in Hebrew (Old Testament) or Greek (New Testament), and no original manuscripts exist.
+What we have are manuscripts that are copies of the originals, and, unfortunately, these copies often contain variations.
+That makes translating the Bible accurately into any language (an already difficult task) even more complex.
+Some translations aim for a literal translation while others aim to either find a contemporary equivalence or paraphrase.
 As a result, no one translation is perfect.
 It all depends on what you’re looking for.